ratatui/ratatui/ratatui-widgets/README.md

 - [`calendar::Monthly`]: displays a single month.
 - [`Canvas`]: draws arbitrary shapes using drawing characters.
 - [`Chart`]: displays multiple datasets as lines or scatter graphs.
+- [`Checkbox`]: displays a checkbox with a label that can be checked or unchecked.
 - [`Clear`]: clears the area it occupies.
 Useful to render over previously drawn widgets.
 - [`Gauge`]: displays progress percentage using block characters.
 - [`LineGauge`]: displays progress as a line.